 Aster cordifolius (Symphyotrichum cordifolium) (blue wood aster)

-blue wood aster (1 quart)
+blue wood aster (1 gallon)

 Blue wood aster is a treat for the fall shade garden, displaying billowy light blue daisy-like flowers when the rest of the garden is looking a little tired.
 Grows 2–3' tall by the same wide.
 Heart-shaped leaves at ground level provide an attractive groundcover in spring.
 Flowers from August to October.
 Spreads via short rhizomes as well through wind-dispersed seeds.
 Prefers a partially shaded site, but will tolerate sun or shade.
 This is a tough and adaptable plant that can flourish in a variety of soil types.